 A traditional full facelift address the face, jowls, and neck by lifting and repositioning the muscles and deeper tissues, removing excess fat and trimming excess skin.

-Patients requiring less extensive rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases, may be candidates for the limited-incision facelift.
+Patients requiring less extensive rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases, may be candidates for the limited-incision facelift also known as an "Awake Facelift".
 This procedure involves short incisions at the temples and around the ear, and possibly in the lower eyelids/and or under the upper lip.

 After surgery, some amount of swelling and bruising is common.
 Patients may experience some discomfort, especially a feeling of tightness or tension in the areas of the face and neck.
 Bandages are applied after surgery.
 Drainage tubes may also be applied at the incision sites to collect excess fluids but these are generally removed on the day after surgery.
 Stitches and/or surgical clips are removed after one week.
 Patients generally find that they can return to work after two weeks, though healing will continue for six to nine months.